-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the headteacher as soon as possible.
-If the concerns/allegations are about the headteacher, speak to the Chief Executive Officer (CEO).
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Principal/Head of School as soon as possible.
+If the concerns/allegations are about the Principal/Head of School, speak to the CEO.